mila-iqia/fuel/docs/setup.rst

 ~~~~~~~~~~~~~

 If you want to build a local copy of the documentation, you can follow
-the instructions at `Blocks' documentation development guidelines`_,
+the instructions in the `documentation development guidelines`_.
-replacing "Blocks" by "Fuel".

-.. _Blocks' documentation development guidelines:
+.. _documentation development guidelines:
    http://blocks.readthedocs.org/en/latest/development/docs.html